yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/basics/editor-panels/inspector.md

-# Attribute inspector
+# Inspector

 ![scene-panel](../index/inspector.png)

 **Attribute inspector** is the working area where we check and edit the current selected nodes and component attributes.
-Select the node in **Scene editor** or **hierarchy manager**, attributes of this node and attributes of all the components of this node will display in **attribute inspector** for your inquiry and editing.
+Select the node in **Scene editor** or **Hierarchy**, attributes of this node and attributes of all the components of this node will display in **Inspector** for your inquiry and editing.

-From top to bottom, the attribute inspector panel displays:
+From top to bottom, the Inspector panel displays:

 - node activating switch and node name
 - node attribute